 “We know that eating a nutritious diet is key to maintaining health.
 But only one in twenty Australians eat enough fruit and vegetables with many struggling to access healthy foods, especially those from the most disadvantaged communities,” he said.

-To test produce prescription for health care in Australia, the researchers worked with specialist doctors at Royal Prince Alfred Hospital in Sydney to recruit 50 individuals with type 2 diabetes who were experiencing .
+To test produce prescription for health care in Australia, the researchers worked with specialist doctors at Royal Prince Alfred Hospital in Sydney to recruit 50 individuals with type 2 diabetes who were experiencing food insecurity.
 Each participant received a healthy food box designed by nutrition professionals, accompanying recipe ideas, and the option to see a dietitian fortnightly.

 After 12 weeks, there was a significant improvement in participants’ diet, blood cholesterol levels and body weight.
 The majority (96%) of participants said the program was helpful or extremely helpful for improving theirs and their families’ diet, and that they’d be willing to pay to continue on the program.

 “Our research shows that not only is prescribing healthy produce very promising for improving the diet and health of individuals with type 2 diabetes, it was also very popular.
-What we need next is to expand and evaluate this program in larger studies to confirm its ,” Dr. Wu said.
+What we need next is to expand and evaluate this program in larger studies to confirm its health benefits,” Dr. Wu said.

 There is growing recognition that health care systems must do more to prevent and treat diet-related diseases, and the current model of relying mostly on drugs to manage such disease is not enough.
 In the United States, healthy food and meal prescription programs are already being integrated into health care.
 Paid for by government and health care providers, they are delivering promising health benefits and even reducing overall health care costs.